The School's History

 Our Diocesan Family

 Saint Mark's is the only Diocesan high school in New Castle County.
-Saint Mark's serves students and families from throughout the Diocese of Wilmington, which includes parts of Maryland, along with southeastern Pennsylvania and parts of New Jersey as well.
+Saint Mark's serves students and families from throughout the Diocese of Wilmington and beyond.
+Current students reside in all three counties of the state of Delaware, parts of Maryland, southeastern Pennsylvania, and southern New Jersey.

 To learn more about our Catholic Diocese, please visit the Diocesan website by clicking here.